hamza5999/Expense-Tracker/README.md

 - Used for ... in loop inside and outside the lists
 - Locked the device orientation using SystemChrome.setPreferredOrientations()
 - Used MediaQuery to made this mobile app responsive
+- Prevented the keyboard to take up the space while adding values to the input fields by adding dynamic padding
 - Made ModalBottomSheet adaptive to landscape orientation
 - Prevented the app to cover the camera and notification dropdown (safe area) of the mobile app using useSafeArea property by setting it to true
 - Created a dynamic layout using LayoutBuilder and made modal bottom sheet adaptive
+- Added the native ios dialog that is CupertinoDialog using the Platform class
+- Used the native ios dialog named Cupertino for ios devices and native android dialog for android devices